tanersener/mobile-ffmpeg/src/libpng/contrib/pngminus/README.txt

 Soon after the creation of PNG in 1995, the need was felt for a set of pnmtopng / pngtopnm utilities.
 Independently Alexander Lehmann and I (Willem van Schaik) started such a project.
-Luckily we discovered this and merged the two together into pnmtopng.tar.gz, which is available from a/o ftp://ftp.simplesystems.org/pub/libpng/png/.
+Luckily we discovered this and merged the two, which later became part of NetPBM, available from SourceForge.

 These two utilities have many, many options and make use of most of the features of PNG, like gamma, alpha, sbit, text-chunks, etc. This makes